The Pain Beneath the Fear

 Free Fall Without a Net

-A student shares her experience of traveling alone through a country in crisis, discovering that the hostile world she long inhabited may have been a mind construct, and finding unexpected love and openness in the midst of darkness.
+A student shares her experience of traveling alone through a country in crisis, discovering that the hostility she long perceived in the world may have been a mind construct, and finding unexpected love and openness in the midst of darkness.